maxgolov/SocketsHpp/README.md

 2. How to build

 - Windows build: use `build.cmd`
-- Pther OS build (Linux, Mac, Android, etc.): use `cmake` for your platform.
+- Other OS build (Linux, Mac, Android, etc.): use `cmake` for your platform.

 # Header-only design